 The use of digital technologies varies

 When it comes to whether digital technologies are used, there is a clear picture.
 There are some processes or even possibilities that are used frequently.
-In addition we see for example the data of the catering trade.
+Also, we see for example the data of the catering trade.
 This often uses possibilities such as online reservations or evaluation platforms.
-However, when it comes to mobile ordering systems, mobile payment options, apps or 3rd party online ordering systems, more than half of the companies are already not involved.
-Data analyses or self-service check-in are almost never used or still find little demand in the gastronomy although they promise great potential.
+However, when it comes to mobile ordering systems, mobile payment options, apps, or 3rd party online ordering systems, more than half of the companies are already not involved.
+Data analyses or self-service check-in are rarely used or still find little demand in gastronomy, although they promise great potential.

 SMEs are triggers and main affected at once

-As expected, these companies are also generally more affine for technology and benefits Software as a Service models and platforms.
-The only thing that stands out here is that the IT industry monitors less data or ignores the possibilities of crowdsourcing to a large extent.
+As expected, these companies are also generally more affine for the technology and benefits of Software as Service models and platforms.
+The only thing that stands out here is that the IT industry monitors fewer data or ignores the possibilities of crowdsourcing to a large extent.

 In general, the topic of digitization will develop into an opportunity for many SMEs to advance or even survive in the future.
 Many medium-sized companies also have to reinvent themselves and find new ways to address their customers or offer new products that correspond to the changed customer behavior.
 They should also not focus too much on technology, as digital change can only succeed with a cultural change and a changed view of customer needs.